getchip/PocketCHIP-Docs/README.md

-# Next Thing DIP Documentation
+# Next Thing PocketCHIP Documentation

 All documentation is written in markdown and staged on github pages.
 Published documentation is viewable on the github pages.